marifinstad/anvendt-data-science/README.md

 Start by providing a big-picture view.
 [System-context diagrams](https://en.wikipedia.org/wiki/System_context_diagram) and [data-flow diagrams](https://en.wikipedia.org/wiki/Data-flow_diagram) work well.

+MÅ LEGGE INNN BILDE

+System Context:
+The heart failure prediction system operates within a healthcare environment.
+Healthcare providers input patient data via a user-friendly web application.
+The input data is processed by the machine learning model, which predicts the likelihood of heart failure.
+Predictions and relevant patient information are then displayed back to the healthcare provider for review and action.

+Data Flow:

+Input: Healthcare providers enter patient data into the web application.
+Processing: The input data is processed by the machine learning model, utilizing the selected algorithms and features.
+Output: Predictions, along with the interpreted features, are displayed to healthcare providers.
+Feedback Loop: Healthcare professionals can provide feedback on predictions, contributing to model refinement and improvement.

 ### 6.2.
 Infra

 How will you host your system?
 On-premise, cloud, or hybrid?
 This will define the rest of this section